wesniem/ResourcED-App-/README.md

 # ResourcED NYC App
  <br>

-Welcome to ResourcED NYC, the app that assists NYC's immagrants and mothers in locating local daycares in their area.
+Welcome to ResourcED NYC, the app that assists NYC's immigrants and mothers in locating local daycares in their area.
 <!---Landing Page/Main Screen Screenshot

 Installation Guide